Postdocs

 Email >>

-Coming from a background in computer science and biology, Rose is a Systems Biology graduate student in the Marks Lab.
+Coming from a background in computer science and biology, Rose was a Systems Biology graduate student in the Marks Lab, defedning her PhD in August 2025.

 embedding: genetic diseases, baking, cooking, CAKE DAY, computer science, talented, art, drawing, lifting, bad ass, cool shades, clever, spy, organized, nyt reader, artsy, calm, competent, artistic, out-spoken, direct, amazing cook, funny, math